Sting-DR/Nerevar-Moon-and-Star/PerformanceOptimization.md

   - Its however almost guaranteed to give results and will help with FPS improvement.
   - You will obviously have to follow the steps for setting up OpenMW from the InstallGuide again.
   - *Use this fork with Rubic0n for the best performance results*.
+- There is a new version of FreeFPS available [here](https://www.nexusmods.com/morrowind/mods/59700), however I haven't bothered testing it.

 - **Reduce view distance**
   Alternatively you can use [Horiz0n](https://www.nexusmods.com/morrowind/mods/59668) which dynamically adjusts your view distance based on your performance.